Unique in so many ways

 First class cuisine

-No other holiday region spoils its guests' palates like Gstaad does.
+No other destination spoils its guests' palates like Gstaad does.
 More than 100 restaurants ranging from a cosy raclette restaurant to a gourmet restaurant are avail-able to choose from.
 Renowned restaurant guides value excellent kitchen arts with outstanding appraisals.
 The Alpine businesses also offer various accommodation options.

 Alpine ‘capital’ of major events

-With 12,000 inhabitants, the holiday destination of Gstaad has an offering of cultural and sporting events which would be extraordinary even for urban regions.
+With 12,000 inhabitants, the destination Gstaad has an offering of cultural and sporting events which would be extraordinary even for urban regions.
 Every year, guests can choose from more than 1,000 different events.
-Some of these events have a top international format, such as the Menuhin Festival, the J. Safra Sarasan Swiss Open tennis tournament, the Beach Volleyball World Tour or the Hublot Polo Gold Cup – to name but a few.
+Some of these events have a top international format, such as the Menuhin Festival, the J. Safra Sarasan Swiss Open tennis tournament, the Swatch Major Gstaad or the Hublot Polo Gold Cup – to name but a few.
 All things considered, Gstaad can be considered a paradise for people who think that enjoyment and well-being is more important than ‘ticking off as many new attractions as possible’.
 The region has and conveys to its guests a stylish and cultured attitude to life.

 Gstaad - Saanen - Schönried - Saanenmöser - Zweisimmen - Lauenen - Gsteig - Feutersoey - Turbach - Abländschen